 Two statewide initiatives have helped BC frame its goals with a focus on accomplishing them.
 First, the adoption of Vision for Success goals in 2017 followed by the Governor's Roadmap for Community College performance from 2022-2023 to 2026-2027.
 And secondly, the implementation of the Student-Centered Funding Formula (SCFF) in 2018-2019, provided funding based on the needs of low-income students and on student achievement outcomes in lieu of revenue being based exclusively on attendance.
-These initiatives complement the Accrediting Commission's expectations that member institutions will annually establish floor and aspirational growth institutional set standards (ISS) using metrics that overlap the Vision for Success and SCFF metrics.
+These initiatives complement the Accrediting Commission for Community and Junior Colleges's (ACCJC) expectations that member institutions will annually establish floor and aspirational growth institutional set standards (ISS) using metrics that overlap the Vision for Success and SCFF metrics.

-The Accrediting Commission is also completing its regular review of standards, and BC's comprehensive accreditation review will take place under the auspices of the new standards.
-These standards are expected to be finalized in Summer 2023, and they contain a greater emphasis upon diversity, equity, and inclusion than ACCJC's earlier standards.
-Using these new standards, Bakersfield College will craft its Institutional Self-Evaluation Report (ISER) over two semesters, fall 2023 and spring 2024, to ensure ISER submission by December 2024.
-BC's ISER will be reviewed by an ACCJC team in Spring 2025, and BC will host an evaluation visit in fall 2025, with the expectation of receiving the accreditation determination by January 2026.
+ACCJC is also completing its regular review of standards, and BC's comprehensive accreditation review will take place under the auspices of the new standards.
+These standards were finalized in Summer 2023, and they contain a greater emphasis upon diversity, equity, and inclusion than ACCJC's earlier standards.
+Using these new standards, Bakersfield College will craft its Institutional Self-Evaluation Report (ISER) over two semesters, Fall 2023 and Spring 2024, to ensure ISER submission by December 2024.
+BC's ISER will be reviewed by an ACCJC team in Spring 2025, and BC will host an evaluation visit in Fall 2025, with the expectation of receiving the accreditation determination by January 2026.

-Additional legislative changes will substantially impact BC's work over the next three years.
+Additional legislative changes will substantially impact BC's work over the next five years.
 AB 928, the Student Transfer Achievement Reform Act of 2021, is a landmark piece of legislation that aims to streamline the transfer process for California community college students.
 The law has the potential to make a real difference in the lives of BC's students by increasing transfer rates, improving student success, and reducing the costs associated with transfer.
 Implementation of AB 928 requires the crafting of a shared lower division general education pathway, of no more than 34 units, that meets admission requirements for both the California State University and University of California System.
 Compliance with AB 928 will require substantial curriculum work for all impacted departments to revise courses to fit within this prescriptive framework.
-Over the next three years, Bakersfield College will establish a task force to support the work, analyze the transfer pathways required courses by July 1, 2024.
+Over the next five years, Bakersfield College will establish a task force to support the work, analyze the Associate Degrees for Transfer (ADT's) for resubmission, and support of courses that are approved for only CSU GE to request IGETC GE as well.

+AB 1111, the Common Course Numbering System Act of 2021, is a new law that requires California community colleges to adopt a common course numbering system for all general education and transfer pathways required courses by July 1, 2024.
 The common course numbering system will create a single, unified system for identifying and tracking courses across all community colleges in California.
 Like AB 928, the implementation of the common course numbering system will require substantial curriculum changes to include the catalog and schedule.
-Over the next three years, BC will carefully monitor statewide activity to ensure compliance.
+Over the next five years, BC will carefully monitor statewide activity to ensure compliance.